Danisgreat121/Second-HUD-Project/README.md

 # Second-HUD-Project
-Just a second HUD built from scrath
+Just a second HUD built from scratch

 BUTTS